timhoangt/Artificial-Intelligence/README.md

 That is, we take the ideal values and perturb them with normally distributed noise with mean 0 and standard deviation 1 scaled by some perturbance value.

 Within the javaai.ann.basic package, HoangzIris builds a multilayer perceptron for the iris data.
 It does this by developing normalized input for the MLP, encoding the output values which the multilayer perceptron generates, and tests the multilayer perceptron I designed and trained.

-# Project

-Goal is to use a GA to train an MLP for the XOR gate (Ciruit1), implement and test the feedforward equations, then integrate the GA support to learn the XOR gate (Circuit1).

-XorObjective.java in javaai.metah.ga generates uniform random deviates for the weights within the range of the constraints.
-It then returns double-precision value representing the “fitness” of the interneuron weights based on batch learning.
-Lastly, it deploys the DoubleArrayGenome class properly.

-XorGa.java is the final driver program that makes the GA run, converge, and learn the XOR gate.